 Exceptional Faculty & Mentoring

 Unmatched in graduate-level legal education, nationally recognized experts and faculty in the field of estate planning teach in the program.
-Select program size also allows for personalized attention from staff and strong camaraderie among LL.M. students.
+Select program size also allows for personalized attention - students prepare and draft an estate plan working under the direct supervision and guidance of an experienced estate planning attorney.

 A History of Excellence